-• Employees shall immediately report suspected violations of the Code of Conduct to the OIA hotline or to their immediate supervisor based on the potential severity of the concern.
-If for any reason that is not possible or appropriate, employees shall immediately report to the appropriate Division Director, Human Resources Director, or to the Commissioner. • Depending on the circumstances, the nature of the violation, and the degree of the employee's culpability, the Department may take one or more actions consistent with Utah Administrative Code Rule R477-10 or R477-11.

-• Department management, in consultation with the Department of Human Resources and the Attorney General's office if needed, shall determine the most appropriate action to take in response to an employee's violation of the Code of Conduct.

-• Employees subject to a lawsuit resulting from violations of the Code of Conduct or other acts that are illegal, outside the scope of State employment duties, or not under color of authority may not be indemnified under Title 63G, Chapter 7, the Governmental Immunity Act of Utah.
+- Employees shall immediately report suspected violations of the Code of Conduct to the OIA hotline or to their immediate supervisor based on the potential severity of the concern.
+If for any reason that is impossible or appropriate, employees shall immediately report to the appropriate Division Director, Human Resources Director, or to the Commissioner. - Depending on the circumstances, the nature of the violation, and the degree of the employee's culpability, the Department may take one or more actions consistent with Utah Administrative Code Rule R477-10 or R477-11. - Department management, in consultation with the Department of Human Resources and the Attorney General's office if needed, shall determine the most appropriate action to take in response to an employee's violation of the Code of Conduct. - Employees subject to a lawsuit resulting from violations of the Code of Conduct or other acts that are illegal, outside the scope of State employment duties, or not under color of authority may not be indemnified under Title 63G, Chapter 7, the Governmental Immunity Act of Utah.

-Department of Agriculture and Food 02.04 Additional Employee Benefits

-EFFECTIVE DATE: August 18, 2021 REVISION DATE: October 26, 2023
+DEPARTMENT OF AGRICULTURE AND FOOD 02.04 Additional Employee Benefits EFFECTIVE DATE: August 18, 2021 Revision Date: October 26, 2023 Summary: Establishes Parameters for the Use of Additional Benefits that may be Available to Department Employees, Including Exercise Release Time, Educational

-SUMMARY: ESTABLISHES PARAMETERS FOR THE USE OF ADDITIONAL BENEFITS THAT MAY BE Available to Department Employees, Including Exercise Release Time, Educational Assistance, Transit Benefits, and Clothing Benefits
+Assistance, Transit Benefits, and Clothing Benefits

-Utah Administrative Code Rule R477-8, Working Conditions FIACCT 05-03.06, Incentive Awards and Bonuses Educational Assistance Contract Eco Pass Form
+Educational Assistance Contract

+Eco Pass Form